GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/leaderboards/index.md

 ### Advanced: Set the name of the player for anonymous players

-For the player to type their name, you can use the [Text Input](/gdevelop5/objects/text_input) or [Text Entry](/gdevelop5/objects/text_entry) objects and then use the result to set the player name in the entry that will be sent to the leaderboard.
+For the player to type their name, you can use the [Text Input](/gdevelop5/objects/text_input) object and then use the result to set the player name in the entry that will be sent to the leaderboard.

 !!! note